Some key points of the UfYH system.

 •You can only change your own habits.
 If you’re dealing with roommates or spouses or kids or parents who aren’t on board, the best you can do is tell them what you’re doing (trying to keep ahead of the mess), and ask them to help to not make it worse.
 Getting passive-aggressive or resentful because other people aren’t playing along only hurts you, and it’s not good for your brain.

 •A little effort now saves you a lot of work in the long run.
 That’s why I advocate getting your stuff together at night for the next morning.
 That’s why I like dumping some cleaner in the toilet or tub or sink and letting it start to work while I do something else.
-That’s why taking the extra five seconds to wash your fork or put it in the dishwasher will always be a good idea, because it’ll stop Dish Mountain before it starts.
+That’s why taking the extra five seconds to wash your fork or put it in the dishwasher will always be a good idea.

 •Do you have excuses or reasons?
 There are plenty of legitimate reasons why cleaning is difficult (disabilities, chronic pain, etc.), and plenty of excuses that we try to convince ourselves are reasons.
 Be honest with yourself about which is which.